matteobortolazzo/its-sql/README.md

 - The `Gateway` can extract the partition key value from the query
 - The `Engine` can execute the query

-The service tokenize the input, parse it and build the *AST*.
+The gateway, after finding the partition key value, send the *AST* to the correct execute it.

 ### Proxy code